 - The Dragon: Ibor the video gorilla (a TV Head Robot).
 Via one of the shout outs below, a clip of quintessential dragon Darth Vader appears on it at one point.

 - Dramatis Personae: After the opening credits and prologue, the main characters are introduced to us in this manner.

-- Embarrassing Slide: Synonimess Botch accidentally puts a photograph of a half-naked woman in his slide show. ("That's an old actress I used to know.")
+- Embarrassing Slide: Synonamess Botch accidentally puts a photograph of a half-naked woman in his slide show. ("That's an old actress I used to know.")
+Mumford is especially pleased.

 - Evil Tower of Ominousness: The Murkworks.